idzilleagle/johnny55-truth-bot/README.md

 **The mirror has been revealed.
 The choice is yours.**

 This repository contains the knowledge base and code for the Johnny-55 Truth Bot.

+# The G​a​ia T​e​xts: A Foundational Archive

+This repository serves as a dedicated, open-source archive of the foundational essays by Kate of Gaia.

+Our purpose is to p​r​eserve and present these crucial documents in a clear, unaltered format for academic study, personal research, and profound contemplation.
+The information contained herein challenges the core assumptions of modern legal and social structures.

+We encourage rigorous analysis and thoughtful d​i​stribution.
+The truth requires no defense, only a platform.

+For operational data and active protocols, see linked network nodes.
+This archive remains the pure source code.